 The art of debating will be taught by three internationally renowned trainers, among them former European and Dutch national champions.
 They will introduce you to this specific form of debating using a hands-on, step-by-step approach.
 Their valuable feedback and experience will provide you with the tools to structure your argumentation better, be more convincing in debates and, eventually, make you a better speaker.

 Working language is English.
 However, the event will be held by non-native speakers.
 A basic working knowledge is therefore absolutely sufficient for participation.
 No advanced language skills are needed.

-Additionally, in the aftermath of the IT there will be a debating tournament, on the 6th of April 2019 in Basel.
+Additionally, in the aftermath of the IT there will be a debating tournament, on the 6th of April 2019 in Lucerne.
 The tournament offers an ideal opportunity to test your debating skills against a wider range of debaters, as not only participants of this year’s edition of the IT, but also participants of previous editions, interested members of the Swiss Study Foundation as well as members of university debating clubs will be competing against each other (details to follow).